 Robert Heinlein, Starship Troopers – Heinlein was a 1929 Naval Academy graduate who served in the Navy before World War Two.
 Published in 1959, Starship Troopers was one the works of military science fiction and shows up on many military reading lists.
 The story describes Juan “Johnny” Rico’s service in the Mobile Infantry in an interstellar war against aliens.
 [I do not recommend the movie of the same name, which is widely regarded as a satire and has little resemblance to the book.]
 While obviously not a first-hand account of space infantry tactics, it has been on many military reading lists and led the pack when I asked friends and shipmates for recommendations.
 Perhaps the reason for it’s longevity is that Heinlein had a good sense for what motivated many to commit themselves to military service.
 Even if you aren’t borrowing his tactics for powered armor, it may help you see inside the heads of those you serve with.

+One of my favorite midshipmen reminded me that spare time is a luxury for students, so I suggest a few podcasts.
+These may stand in the gap if getting through lots of the books doesn’t seem possible.
 There are several high quality military podcasts, with more cropping up as time passes.
 Give a listen to a few and find what appeals to your interests.

 This is just the tip of the iceberg.
 Other good military books for future officers include